 Investing in a low-fee robo-advisor is one of the best ways of maximizing your investment gains.
 And Questwealth Portfolios helps you achieve that with its low management fees and MERs.

-While both CI Direct Investing and Questwealth have the same minimum investment requirement ($1,000), CI Direct Investing stands out in terms of portfolios options especially the Private Portfolios.
+While both CI Direct Investing and Questwealth have the same minimum investment requirement ($1,000), CI Direct Investing stands out in terms of portfolio options, especially the Private Portfolios.

 Nevertheless, you could save more on fees with Questwealth because it has the lowest robo-advisor fees in Canada.